7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 |---|---|---|

-| Free plan | Yes — 3 profiles, 1 library | No — trial only |
+| Free plan | Yes.
+1 source, 4 AI-written posts a month, publish by copy-paste | No, trial only |

-| Pricing model | Flat ($12/mo Solo) | Per account/social set |
+| Pricing model | One payment, no renewals | Per account, monthly |

-| Evergreen recycling | Yes | No |
+| Evergreen recycling | Yes, every repost AI-rewritten | No |

-| Instagram planning | On the roadmap | Yes — grid, first-comment, bulk |
+| Instagram planning | No | Yes, grid, first comment, bulk upload |

-| Analytics | Post + variant level | Limited |
+| Analytics | Per-post analytics on paid plans | Limited |

 How to choose the right Hopper HQ alternative